Franz Bardon and initiation

 For more info about what is said in this lecture, see the Discussion area of the Michaelic Stream.

 As stated in the above lecture, IIH is indeed about the 'direct' initiatory path.
 There are no moral behavioural guidelines, mantras, no intellectual knowledge or explanation.
 It's a manual for the student to develop his own inner temple and spiritual practices, and this irrespective of knowledge or belief systems.
 It leverages the two facultie(s) of human will (and imagination), whereas anthroposophy as a knowledge stream is more about thinking flowing into feeling-thinking or the imaginative thinking of the heart.
 One could say a third stream would consist of feeling based devotion and pure love.

-Note: Rudolf Steiner's teachings belong to the spiritual stream of Christian Rosenkreutz and Master Jesus (Zarathustra).
+Note: Rudolf Steiner's teachings belong to the spiritual stream of the Individuality of Christian Rosenkreutz and Master Jesus (Zarathustra).
 In the context of the above, some sources relate Steiner's anthroposophy to the indirect Sun wisdom or earth wisdom: on the one hand Rudolf Steiner himself positioned anthroposophy in this way, differentiating it from theosophy and focusing on Man and the earthly things; on the other hand, certain sources point to his clear continuation of the work of Goethe, also clearly someone in the stream of earth wisdom (and speculated by some to be a reincarnation of Moses).
 On the latter, the following excerpt on the six virtues and twelve petalled flower from 1906-06-06-GA094: